 Document Preparation – This fee covers the cost to create and provide all necessary documentation including the HUD-1 (Uniform Settlement Statement) that will be required to perform the closing.

 Documentary Stamps on the Deed – This is required and collected during the closing of all Real Estate transactions and gets paid directly to the Tax Collector.

 Title Insurance – This insurance is a ‘must have’ whenever a home is sold and title is transferred.
 Regardless if it covers the basis of the loan or covers the homeowner for the cost of the homes purchase price, it will either ensure that the buyer and/or the mortgage company are covered in the event that a title flaw is found down the road.

 Survey – This is a very important document that will define the boundaries of the property that identifies easements, structures, building restriction lines & right-of-ways.
 Sounds important, right.
 Every wonder why your neighbors fence was placed where it is?
 A survey will tell you and the mortgage company where your property ends and the next one begins.

 Some other items like Recording Fee’s, Notary Fee’s, Courier & Wire fees are smaller fees that also come into play –but remain minimal in comparison to the above costs.
 As far as proration of Taxes, County Fee’s and/or Liens –these are not very negotiable as they get in the way of producing clear title so the seller is required to pay them.

 As you can see, there is a lot that goes into what contributes to your Sellers NET Proceeds.
-If you have any questions about selling your home or how Reel Keeper Realty can help -please feel free to contact our office.
+If you have any questions about selling your home or how our team of Reel Keeper Expert Advisors can help -please feel free to contact our office.